stair-lab/mac-fairness/README.md

 ### Benchmark Data Preparation

-The framework requires questions in a unified JSONL format that conforms to the Zod QuestionSchema.
+The framework requires questions in a unified JSONL format (see `schema/2025-11-27/schemas.ts` for the schema definition).

 **Converting benchmarks:**